OpenSourceEconomics/temfpy/docs/source/optimization.rst

 =============

-We provide a host of models and functions that are often used for testing and benchmarking exercises in the literature on numerical optimization.
+We provide a host of models and functions that are often used for testing and benchmarking exercises in the numerical optimization literature.

 |